enkidevs/curriculum/sql/ddl/alter/add-column.md

 ---
 ## Content

-The `ALTER TABLE` command let's you modify table constraints and column definitions after you have defined your table.
+The `ALTER TABLE` command lets you modify table constraints and column definitions after you've defined your table.

-If you would like to add a new column to a certain table, we can use the `ALTER TABLE` statement:
+If you'd like to add a new column to a certain table, we can use the `ALTER TABLE` statement:

 ```sql
 ALTER TABLE table_name
 ADD column_name datatype;
 ```

 You must always specify the column name and its data type, but there are some other optional arguments you can use.
-For example, you can add a `CHECK` constraint, a `DEFAULT` value, a `NOT NULL` clause, or even set the column as a `PRIMARY KEY` (that is if there isn't a `PRIMARY KEY` already defined).
+For example, you can add a `CHECK` constraint, a `DEFAULT` value, a `NOT NULL` clause, or even set the column as a `PRIMARY KEY` (that is, if there isn't a `PRIMARY KEY` already defined).

-Here is a simple example:
+Here's a simple example:

 ```sql
 ALTER TABLE pets